ed-vin/Learn-C-plus-plus/README.md

 # C++ Training Project

 This is my personal C++ learning journey.
-The repository is dedicated to learning the C++ programming language from the ground up — one step at a time.
+The repository is dedicated to learning the C++ programming language from the ground up.

-I created this project for myself as a hands-on way to really *learn by doing*.
+I created this project for myself as a hands-on way to really learn by doing.
 Instead of passively watching tutorials, I found it much more effective to actively write code, document my understanding, and build small projects.
 Maybe it could be useful for somebody else trying to navigate in the C++ jungle.

 ---

 ## Learning Tips

 - Use AI as a learning companion — ask questions, get code reviewed, explore ideas — **don't use it to write code** (especially as a beginner).
-- Consistency matters more than intensity: 30 minutes a day > 4 hours once a week.
-- Learn all the basics before start with something advanced or a framework.
+- Learn all the basics really good before start with something advanced or a framework.
-- Don't copy and paste — write code from scratch to build muscle memory.
+- Don't copy and paste — write code from scratch to fully understand how it works.
-- Explain what you're learning in your own words — teaching reinforces understanding.
+- Try to explain what you're learning in your own words.
 - Create a repo or a document to track your progress.

 ---

 ## Project Structure

-This learning path is divided into 4 steps.
+My learning path is divided into 4 steps.
 Each step builds on the last, progressing from basic syntax to more complex topics and modern C++ practices.

 ---

-## 📅 Roadmap
+# Roadmap

-### Step 0: Set up for C++ Development
+## Step 0: Setup for C++ Development
 #### IDE: Visual studio, VS Code, Clion, Xcode, etc.
 #### Compiler: g++, etc.

 ### ✅ Step 1: The Basics
 > **Goal:** Learn basic syntax, data types, I/O, and control flow.

-- [X] Learn the basic what C++ is and how it works. `Compiler`, `Machine code`, `Pointers`, `Memory Management` etc.
+- [X] Learn the basics what C++ is and how it works. `Compiler`, `Machine code`, `Pointers`, `Memory Management` etc.
-- [X] Understand `main()`, `#include`, `std::cout`, `std::cin`
+- [X] Understand `main()`, `#include`, `namespaces`, `std::cout`, `std::cin`
 - [X] Learn primitive types: `int`, `float`, `double`, `char`, `bool`, `std::string`
 - [X] Practice control flow: `if`, `else`, `else if`, `Switch`,  logical operators (`&&`, `||`, `!`)
 - [ ] Learn loops: `for`, `while`, `do-while`